8 Stats About Urgency and Scarcity That’ll Surprise You

 6. Visual symbols, like a countdown timer, raise the urgency level and drive actions.

 If you’re running a promotion or need visitors to showing a ticking timer, an actual symbol of time passing.
-Since 90% of all the information that enters our brain is visual, it’s an easy way to use urgency to drive action.
+Since 90% of all the information that enters our brain is visual, it’s an easy way to create a sense of urgency to drive action.
 Visuals also are processed 60,000 times faster than images.
 Source

 7. Urgency is most effective when follow-up instructions are given.